mbychkowski/math-tutor-app/README.md

 Open the local URL in your web browser to access the chat interface.
 You can now select a model backend from the radio buttons and start a conversation.

+### Updating Sample Questions

+The sample questions that appear in the Gradio user interface can be customized.
+To change them, edit the `src/sample_questions.txt` file.
+Each question should be on its own line.

+The application will automatically load these questions on startup.
+If the file is not found or is empty, it will fall back to a default set of questions defined in `src/config.py`.

 ## Troubleshooting

 Here are a few common issues you might encounter: